-Humphries is in his second season as the defensive Dungy Fellow.
-He has 10 years of coaching experience, including seven seasons at the collegiate level.
+Humphries is in his third season with the Colts and his first as assistant defensive line coach.
+He spent the previous two seasons as the team's defensive Dungy Fellow (2024-25).
+Humphries has 11 years of coaching experience, including seven seasons at the collegiate level.

 In 2024, Humphries worked with an Indianapolis defense that ranked tied for seventh in the NFL in takeaways (25) and tied for first in the league in red zone takeaways (six).
 The Colts also ranked 10th in the NFL in tackles for loss (88) and tied for third in forced fumbles (17).
-Humphries primarily worked with the Colts defensive line.
-He tutored rookie defensive end Laiatu Latu, who ranked tied for first in forced fumbles (three) and strip sacks (2.0) and fifth in sacks (4.0) among rookies.
-Humphries worked with defensive tackle Grover Stewart and helped him rank second in tackles (74) and seventh in solo tackles (29) among defensive tackles.
+He tutored Latu, who ranked tied for first in forced fumbles (three) and strip-sacks (2.0) and fifth in sacks (4.0) among rookies.
+Humphries coached defensive tackle Grover Stewart and helped him rank second in tackles (74) and seventh in solo tackles (29) among defensive tackles.
 He also guided DeForest Buckner, who reached at least 6.5 sacks for the seventh consecutive season.
-Buckner is one of two NFL players to accomplish that feat during the last seven years joining Myles Garrett.
+Buckner was one of two NFL players to accomplish that feat from 2018-24, joining Myles Garrett.

 Prior to Indianapolis, Humphries was a graduate assistant for defense at the University of Kentucky for two seasons (2022-23), where he assisted primarily with the defensive line.
 He worked with Deone Walker, who earned First Team All-SEC honors from the Associated Press after leading the team in tackles for loss (12.5) and sacks (7.5) as a sophomore in 2023.
 Walker ranked eighth in the SEC in sacks.